voi-api/voi-api.github.io/customer-support.md

 * A point of contact for requesting refunds.
 * A point of contact where we can refer users to you.

-We will provide you with the users' e-mail when contacting your customer support.
+We will provide you with the user's e-mail when contacting your customer support.

 # Performing Refunds
 ## How to refund